scribe-org/Scribe-iOS/README.md

 - Adding support for more languages to Scribe-iOS [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)

 - Localizing the Scribe app across various languages and regions [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)

-- Exploring the possibility of translations [(see issue)]()

-  - This would add another option to the `Scribe key` where entering a word in the preview bar would bring up a selectable list of translations over the keyboard

-  - The base functionality would translate from the system language into the language of the keyboard, with the ability to choose a language from which translations would be made being ideal

 - Moving grammar files to a new repository in [scribe-org](https://github.com/scribe-org) and accessing them remotely to allow Android and extension access [(see issue)]()